Cincinnati - A Brief History

 Top For Young Professionals

 Cincinnati is home to many bustling neighborhoods, along with an impressive metropolitan area full of thriving businesses.
 The city metro system and the brand new downtown streetcar makes getting around the city easier than ever, and gives the feel of a small city.
 The region ranks higher than New York, Boston, Chicago, and Los Angeles for the number of Fortune 500 companies per capita.
-Eight Fortune 500 companies and fifteen Fortune 1000 companies have settled their headquarters in the heart
+Eight Fortune 500 companies and fifteen Fortune 1000 companies call Cincinnati home.

 The College of Law and the University of Cincinnati’s Uptown Campus, is in Clifton, just up the hill (uptown) from downtown Cincinnati.
 U Square@ the Loop is a new development near the College of Law with its own retail establishments, restaurants, apartments, and parking garages.
 North of campus on Clifton Avenue, the Clifton Gaslight District has long been reputed for its beautiful, historic homes.
 The Gaslight’s Ludlow Avenue business district is home to a breadth of independent shops, restaurants, and a movie theater specializing in independent and foreign films.